 enum feature_name = 1; and these enums would collide with those defined in module

 Platform_Extensions.
 Hence the dropped prefixes.
-Alias sequences of feature names have their prefix droped as well, this is not necessary but might change in future as well.
+Alias sequences of feature names have their prefix dropped as well, this is not necessary but might change in future.
 The template accepts combinations of any each enum and alias sequence in any order.

 You'll find example modules in

 examples/platform for wayland, xcb and xlib.
 Copy the whole module or its content into your project and possibly edit its name and imported platform module.
 On windows

 core.sys.windows.windows from druntime is publicly imported, no need for any other dependency.
 As of writing windows is also the only platform with multiple extensions in place of

 USE_PLATFORM_WIN32_KHR alias sequence/macro, which are all instantiated.
 If you figure out which dependencies are available for other platform extensions, please notify me through an issue or send me a PR.

 Platform extensions work with types, and possibly functions, defined in platform specific C headers like